vinstic-myshell/myshell-doc-en/🎉-activities/README.md

 # 🎉 Activities

-Myshell community is successively launching various activities with specific themes, mainly divided into permanent activities and limited-time activities.
+The Myshell community is successively launching various activities with specific themes, mainly divided into permanent activities and limited-time activities.